 Meet the Cartridges

 First, let’s introduce the Brother monochrome cartridges.
 Each series that is mentioned includes a standard yield and high yield cartridge option (we list the standard yield cartridge number first, followed by their high yield counterpart).
 If you’re unfamiliar with what high yield or high capacity means, it’s the term used to describe cartridges that contain more ink: more pages printed = higher page yield = high yield.
 Standard cartridges are moderately filled with toner and produce a smaller number of prints than the high yield.
 Consumers that only print a couple of times a month will be fine investing in these less expensive cartridges, but anything more and it’s probably better to spring for the high yield.
-For example, the standard yield TN-420 offers a yield of 1,200 pages, while the high yield TN-450 offers 2,600 pages.
-If you are looking for a more affordable option, consider buying the compatible version of the Brother brand.
+For example, the standard yield TN-730 offers a yield of 1,200 pages, while the high yield TN760 offers 3,000 pages.
+If you are looking for a more affordable option, consider buying the compatible version of the Brother brand from LD Products!

 Although the actual toner installation process for each printer is slightly different across machines, the basic mechanics are the same.
 Toner cartridge replacement varies depending on the type of documents you print.
 Every toner cartridge has a page yield that determines the average life of the toner cartridge based on 5% page coverage.
 You will know it’s time to replace your toner cartridge when your printer’s displays: “Toner Low”.
 To replace your toner, follow these easy steps: